dkrashen/jekyll_templates/readme.md

 The fundamental design idea is to have a sane approach for which files should be modified when the page is first established.
 So far, we are requiring modification of:

-	_config.yml : for the basic page properties _data/lectures.yml : for the lecture metadata
+	_config.yml : for the basic page properties _includes/image.html : for the title picture

+and for the site-specific data, a file like one of the ones below:

+	_data/lectures.yml : for the lecture metadata
-	_includes/image.html : for the title picture
+	_data/talks.yml : for the talks at a conference/seminar

+etcetera.

 ### to do (and where things are at)